aridjayarecipes/cutesrecipes.web.app/content/post/1921-simple-way-to-make-perfect-salmon-papillote.md

 1. Take 4 tbsp heavy cream

-Salmon en papillote is really a recipe that let's the ingredients do all the work.
+Salmon en papillote is really a recipe that let&#39;s the ingredients do all the work.
 The key is the parchment Salmon en papillote just happens to hit the trifecta when it comes to cooking at home.
 Salmon - Serves as the main protein for the dish.
 Other fish like mahi mahi or cod can be swapped in (see notes further down).

 <!--inarticleads2-->